Skip to content

 In contrast to a psychiatrist, a psychologist’s training and education focuses on the brain and human behavior.
 Psychologists can administer psychological testing to assess and measure behavior to inform and determine a diagnosis.
 Psychologists also use talk therapy to individually work with patients to address emotional distress, behavioral needs, and develop goals that allow for change and growth.

-An LMFT, which stands for licensed Marriage and Family Therapist, conducting a therapy session with a young couple | Why do therapists have so many different credentials? by Soultenders
+An LMFT, which stands for licensed Marriage and Family Therapist, conducting a psychotherapy session with a group of people | Why do therapists have so many different credentials? by Soultenders

+Contrary to their name, MFT’s are masters-level clinicians who can see individuals, couples, families, and groups.
 Their training is based in various theoretical orientations to approach any mental health diagnosis using talk therapy.

-An LCSW is a licensed Clinical Social Worker
+An LCSW is a Licensed Clinical Social Worker

 They are also masters-level clinicians.
 Training in social work prepares social workers to work as a therapist primarily with individuals in community-based settings such as schools, hospitals, or mental health agencies.
 Like LMFT’s, social workers can also diagnose and treat any mental health disorder.